tclax149/Game_TTT/README.md

 Project requirements:
 - Clean Html (semantic hmtl, descriptive content accessibility, meta tags)
 - Clean Css (consistent, Seperate from html,)
-- Clean Js (functional programming, Easy to understand,update and maintiain)
+- Clean Js (Easy to understand,update and maintiain)

 App Overview:

-This is what i'm working on:
+currently working on:
 - show case smaller projects / widgets that are creative and meet technical requiremnts

-These are the things i've done:
+Currently done:
-- I've build each individual project on my local pc, focus on source control and display of industry standard design practices
+- I've build each individual project on my local pc, focus on source control and testing code

 This is where i'm going: